JakubPawinski/gitcode-solutions/README.md

 </div>

-> **🚀 First Blood Achieved: JavaScript Enthusiast Tackling Arrays & Hash Tables**
+> **Aspiring Developer | Beginning the Journey**

-I just cracked my first coding challenge, solving an easy array problem in JavaScript with a 100% success rate.
-My submissions are clean and performant, and I’m eager to build on this momentum.
+A dedicated problem solver with 1 problems solved and a 100% success rate.
+Currently on a 1-day coding streak.

 ---